What is Call Tracking?

 Call tracking technology automatically updates you with who is calling, why they are calling, and who they speak with when the call connects.
 This is critical for marketers to be able to respond in a timely manner to any shifts in the market, changes in customer mood, or problems with your campaign.
 Utilize CRM's and automated reports to paint an overview over your phone sales performance, build on what works or find gaps where to improve.

 Analytics improve your vision as a marketer and better understand the target consumers you’re hoping to reach.
-Analytics deliver the data you need to see across marketing channels and track consumers as they weave through desktop searches, mobile app interaction, and social media engagement.
+Analytics deliver the data you need to see across marketing channels and track consumers as they weave through desktop searches, mobile app interactions and social media engagements.

 Optimize Ad Performance

 Optimizing campaigns can only be done with proper metrics.
 If we do not have the numbers to examine, there is no way to know if we are hitting our goals or what keywords and ad copy are helping you reach these goals.
 Therefore, we need to be sure that every goal is being measured correctly.

 Get the granular data you need to understand how your ads are performing with call tracking.
 You’ll know which ads and keywords generated calls, and you can match conversions to ads to understand what your customers are responding to.

 Integrating your ads with tools like Google AdWords paired with call tracking lets you follow each unique visitor’s interaction with your site, gathering the level of data you need.
 Now you have the data you need to pull underperforming ads and put your marketing budget to better use.